 Six Tips For Print Designers

-- Keep Up On CAD Systems – There are many different CAD systems being used in the industry today.
-Adobe PhotoShop, Adobe Illustrator, NedGraphics, or Koledo are just a few.
+- Keep Up With CAD Systems – There are many different CAD systems being used in the industry today.
+Adobe Photoshop, Adobe Illustrator, NedGraphics, or Koledo are just a few.
 Even if the company you work for only uses one it is extremely important to at least have the basic knowledge of the others.
 You never know when that company may change systems or you may want to switch companies.
-Staying up of the technology will raise your value in the market place.
+Staying up of the technology will raise your value in the marketplace.